aanderson120/have-it-your-way/README.md

 | [License Information](#license-information) |

 ## Installation
-The packages required to run this program are: mysql, util, inquirer
+The packages required to run this program are: mysql, expres, express-handlebars

 ## Use
-Follow the prompts to view departments, roles, or employees.
-Delete department, roles, or employees.
-Or make updates as needed.
+Utilizes express and handlebars

 ## Contributors
 - [Lindsey Bordner](https://github.com/LindseyM20)